Large Language Models for Scientific Idea Generation: A Creativity-Centered Survey: Search and sampling expansions: Inference-Time Exploration of Hypothesis Spaces

+However, this search is ultimately confined to \textbf{one} model’s internal distribution.
+For highly interdisciplinary or radically novel ideas, relying solely on a single model’s representation may be insufficient.
 Just as breakthrough research often emerges when diverse human experts collaborate across fields, scientific ideation may require different LLMs—each trained or specialized in different domains—to interact, negotiate, and collectively build a richer space of ideas.
 While scientific discovery is not purely competitive, adversarial-style mechanisms—such as debate, critique, and counterexample generation—map naturally onto collaborative scientific workflows, where hypotheses are stress-tested, defended, and revised through peer interaction.

 Thus, moving from single-agent scaling to multi-agent collaboration may bring LLM-assisted research closer to the collective, emergent creativity observed in real-world scientific communities \citep{chen2025brainstormingdriveshighqualityscientific, DBLP:conf/uist/ParkOCMLB23}.
 The next section explores these multi-agent architectures and their implications for scientific discovery.